hasanmoudud/geocompr/main.md

 Add an inset map of the Zion National Park's location in the context of the Utah state.
 (Hint: Border of Utah can be subsetted from the `us_states` dataset.)

-1. Create a facet map of a population growth for countries in Eastern Africa.
+1. Create a facet map of a population's growth for countries in Eastern Africa.
 It should represent only countries for which this data exists.

 <!-- animated map -->